ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

-* Condense get and get_multiple budgets into one
-* Update deps
-* Don't use UUIDv4 as primary key
-  - Use UUIDv7
 * Don't use public schema for Postgres
-* Throttle table shouldn't update if it doesn't have to so it doesn't lock the record (that can cause more DDoS opportunity as records get locked).
-Just get in one query, then update in a second query _if and only if_ an update is needed (update is not needed if already at the max)
-  - Reconsider Throttle table.
-Can it just be a local data structure on the machine?
-The throttle table is a big table in terms of storage size, greatly increases request latency, and increases database impact
 * Health endpoint that reaches out to DB and gets some DB statistics
 * Enforce practical limits on entries per budget and budgets per user
   - 5,000 budgets/user
   - 2,500 entries/budget
   - Client will limit description fields to 600 chars
-* Enforce maximum data blob size
-    - An entry shouldn't be more than 4kb, whereas a keystore should probably be limited to 80mb (5,000 budget keys at 6kb/key = ~15mb, plus budget share keys and other kinds of keys).
-Limits should be considered on a per-type basis.
-    - Verbiage should say the premium version has "unlimited" budgets and entries.
-Perhaps an asterisk will say that practical limits will be enforced
-    - Env vars are in place.
-Just need to add the code
 * Update readme documentation
   - Add a section for the job scheduler
   - Explanation of encryption scheme and expected role of the client in the scheme